gefendioglu/Cpp_Practices/Cpp_Practices/Trees_Graphs.md

-## TREES and GRAPHS
+## TREES

 - Trees provide moderate access/search (quicker than Linked List and slower than arrays).
 - Trees provide moderate insertion/deletion (quicker than Arrays and slower than Unordered Linked Lists).
 - Like Linked Lists and unlike Arrays, Trees don’t have an upper limit on number of nodes as nodes are linked using pointers.
 - A tree is made up of nodes (data elements) with zero, one, or several references (or pointers) to other nodes.
 Each node has only one other node referencing it.
 - In object-oriented languages you usually define a class for the common parts of a node and one or more subclasses for the data held by a node.
 - This top-level node is called the root.
 The root is the only node from which you have a path to every other node.
 The root node is inherently the start of any tree.
 - Some important tree-related terms shall be known hereafter:
   - Parent.
 A node that points to other nodes is the parent of those nodes.
 Every node except the root has one parent.
   - Child.
 A node is the child of any node that points to it.